NHS Negligence Claims – How Much Compensation Can I Claim?

 |Less severe psychological damage||£1,170 - £4,450||The period of disability and the extent to which sleep has been impacted will largely determine the payout.|

 When you work with us, you can have the complete peace of mind that all of our solicitors work on a No Win No Fee basis.
 This means that anyone is able to make a claim, irrespective of what their current financial standing is.
-This is because you are only going to need to pay legal fees if we manage to secure compensation for you.
-If, for some reason, your case does not go as planned, you will not need to pay a penny of your lawyer’s legal fees.
+This is because you will only need to pay legal fees if we manage to secure compensation for you.
+If for some reason your case does not go as planned, you will not need to pay a penny of your lawyer’s legal fees.

 This is a risk that is too big for most people, and we completely understand why, which is why we work to a No Win No Fee payment structure.
 You can have complete peace of mind regarding your finances, and you know that we will never waste your time – we will only take on a case if it has a genuine chance of compensation.

 One of the main reasons for this is that we always put our clients first.
-We recognise that you are going through an incredibly difficult period at the moment, which is why we will work as hard as we can to secure the highest possible NHS negligence payouts for our clients.
-We aim to do this in the smoothest and most efficient manner, enabling you to concentrate on your recovery while we work in the background on your case.
-Of course, if you do need us for any reason, we are only ever a phone call away and we are always happy to help and take your questions.
+We recognise that you are going through a challenging period at the moment, which is why we will work as hard as we can to secure the highest possible NHS negligence payouts for our clients.
+We aim to do this most smoothly and efficiently, enabling you to concentrate on your recovery while working in your case background.
+Of course, if you do need us for any reason, we are only ever a phone call away, and we are always happy to help and take your questions.